12,000

 Research overview

-My main research interests are the legal and societal responses to child pornography, the sexual grooming of children and child sexual exploitation more broadly, health care/medical law and bioethics (particularly assisted dying), related aspects of criminal law, law and literature, the impact of criminal law on bioethics and health care practice and exploitation in the doctor-patient relationship.
+My main research interests are unknowing victims of crime (BJC2023, IJPSM2023), the legal and societal responses to child abusive images (IRV2018), the sexual grooming of children and child sexual exploitation, health care/medical law and bioethics (particularly exploitation in health care, breaches of the sexual boundaries between doctors and patients and the impact of criminal law on bioethics and health care practice) and law and literature.
+I have recently completed a book analysing exploitation (conceptually, ethically and legally) in the doctor-patient relationship.
+I have recently completed a project on unknowing victims of child abusive images, funded by the British Academy.

 PhD supervision

-I am happy to supervise research degrees on the subjects of assisted dying, end of life and other aspects of medical law and bioethics, legal and social issues surrounding child pornography/sexual grooming and child sexual exploitation and other areas related to my research interests.
+Professor Ost is happy to supervise research degrees on medical law and bioethics, legal and social issues surrounding child abusive images and sexual grooming, child sexual exploitation and other areas related to her research interests.

 Career Details